Rolex Parts-The use of aftermarket/generic parts

-In vintage Rolex watches, several components are particularly prone to wear and need to be replaced due to wear or corrosion.
-In many cases, wear at friction points on the main plate, such as the pivot hole for the intermediate setting wheel, can be repaired in the shop using accepted repair techniques.
+In vintage Rolex watches, a number of components are especially prone to wear or corrosion and often require replacement.
+In many cases, wear at friction points on the main plate, such as the post for the intermediate setting wheel, can be repaired in the shop using accepted repair techniques.
 This is also true of pivot repair and bushing installation.
 But commonly affected parts that have to be replaced include jewels—especially those in high-friction zones—as well as automatic weight axles, winding and setting clutches/pinions, stems, mainsprings, and the balance staff.
 The set lever and its securing screw are also frequent points of failure.
 While many of these parts can still be found as new old stock (NOS), verifying their authenticity can be challenging, as counterfeit packaging and components have become more sophisticated—leading to the risk of paying premium prices for non-OEM parts.
 Precision micro machine shops can manufacture replacements, but at a significant cost and this option is really no different than quality overseas manufactured generic parts.
 Thus, when well-made generic parts are available for a reasonable price, many watchmakers opt for them—provided they meet strict quality standards and pose no risk to the movement’s function or longevity.
 Ultimately, it becomes a balance between authenticity, cost, and the watch’s long-term performance.

 When working on models that Rolex no longer supports, and with the owner’s approval, I do offer the option of using high-quality aftermarket movement parts.
 These parts are chosen carefully for their quality and reliability.
 Crystals and gaskets are generally aftermarket replacements unless the owner specifically requests OEM.